 - 1.1.
-The Melville Centre will comply with the Little Athletics WA (LAWA) Standard Rules of Competition.
-Where rules have been modified for Centre competition, they will be published in the Centre's annual handbook (known as the 'Orange Book') which is available electronically on the Melville Roar website (www.melvilleroar.com).
+The Centre will comply with the Athletics West (AW) Little Athletics Program Standard Rules of Competition.
+Where rules have been modified for Centre competition, theywill be published in the Centre's annual handbook (known as the 'Orange Book') which is available electronically on the Melville Roar website (www.melvilleroar.com).
 A hard copy will also be distributed to each registered family, sponsor and life member. - 1.2.
-When LAWA Rules for Competition are updated, amendments (where applicable) will be implemented by the Centre.
+When AW Rules of Competition are updated, amendments (where applicable) will be implemented by the Centre.
 Where a Centre modification to a standard rule is to be implemented, the variance must be accepted by the Committee at a Centre Executive meeting.
-The modification however, shall not contravene LAWA Standard Rules. - 1.3.
-Notification of any proposed Centre Rules for Competition are to be published in the agenda prior to Centre Executive meeting, and subsequent Executive Committee decisions are to be supported. - 1.4.
+The modification however, shall not contravene AW Standard Rules. - 1.3.
+Notification of any proposed Centre Rules of Competition are to be published in the agenda prior to Centre Executive meeting, and subsequent Executive Committee decisions are to be supported. - 1.4.
 Consideration should be given to introducing major changes to the program and/or rules through a dedicated trial period.